cleberdantas/atf/README.md

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-url]][daviddm-image]

-> atf (above-the-fold) prints out above-the-fold css for whatever site you want (PS: Don't work yet for styles loaded under SSL ¯\_(ツ)_/¯).
+> atf (above-the-fold) prints out above-the-fold css for whatever site you want.

+PS: Don't work yet for styles loaded under SSL ¯\_(ツ)_/¯.

 It uses the CriticalCSS snippet from Paul Kinlan with some tiny modifications on top of PhantomJS.

 ## Install